If you’re not like my younger brother, who generally faces motorbike overheating issues, you should know how hot a motorcycle engine gets.

 I’m pretty sure many of you still don’t know that atmospheric temperature also plays a vital role when talking about motorbike temperature.

-Also, you shouldn’t ignore the internal condition such as motorbike coolant and oil level in the engine, the impact on your motorbike temperature.
+Also, you shouldn’t ignore the internal condition such as motorbike coolant and oil level in the engine, and the impact on your motorbike temperature.

 Worry not!
 I’ve mentioned some reasons why your motorbike may start to overheat in the later section.